United Way of Western Connecticut

 - On July 11, 2013, the Foundation met with the families to re-initiate the process of distributing the $7.7 million.
 The Foundation also held a public forum to gain input on the draft protocol for distributing the $7.7 million.

-- Disbursements are planned to be made in August 2013.
+- Disbursements to the 40 families were made in August 2013.

 - On August 7, 2013, the United Way and the Foundation received a follow up letter from Connecticut's Attorney General, George Jepsen, confirming that after a detailed examination of contributions to the Sandy Hook School Support Fund by his office he, once again, validates that the United Way of Western Connecticut (UWWC) consistently honored the intent of donors.
 Click here to read Attorney General Jepsen's letter dated August 7, 2013.

-- Once the initial $7.7 million is distributed, the Foundation will engage the community to determine the allocation of the remaining funds to address long-term needs of the Newtown community.
+- Once the initial $7.7 million was distributed, the Foundation engaged the community to determine the allocation of the remaining funds to address long-term needs of the Newtown community.

-- A separate distribution committee with representation of those most impacted (victims' families, school families, school staff, first responders, residents, etc.) has been created to assist in the allocation and timeline of the remaining funds.
+- A separate distribution committee with representation of those most impacted (victims' families, school families, school staff, first responders, residents, etc.) has been created to assist in the allocation and timeline of the remaining funds going forward.

 - PLEASE NOTE: Future contributions received for the Sandy Hook School Support Fund will be forwarded to the Newtown-Sandy Hook Community Foundation and will be directed to the community distribution process.
-Correspondence or donations for the SHSSF can be mailed directly to NSHCF, P.O.
-Box 194, Newtown, CT 06470.
+Correspondence or donations for the SHSSF can be mailed directly to NSHCF, 19 Church Hill Road, Newtown, CT 06470.
 For more information on the Foundation or the SHSSF, please visit www.nshcf.org.

 Additional Community Support